 • Bloody Mary: Stir some in and provide a cocktail pick to spear the veggies.

-• Condiment: Place a bowl on the table with the main course.
+• Condiment: Place a bowl on the table with the main course, or with cheese or charcuterie boards.
 Giardiniera is especially delicious with grilled foods and casual foods (burgers, franks, sandwiches).

 • Dip or Spread: Chop and mix into yogurt, sour cream, mayonnaise, or a combination.